zig-osdev/riscv-barebones/README.md

 # RISC-V Barebones Template

-This reposository contains a barebones template for the RISC-V architecture.
+This repository contains a barebones template for the RISC-V architecture.

 ## Resources